 We are accepting proposals sent via a literary agent, or if you have been recommended to us by an author already on our list.
 In these cases only, you are welcome to submit proposals for new novels at any time.
 In these instances, read the guides that follow, then drop us an email or query us through our contact page.

-We will require a brief (two-three pages maximum) summary of characters, plot and your intentions/inspiration, in that order; plus the opening five chapters or so; and a summary of the author’s existing presence as an SF writer, blogger, general member of the genre scene.
+We will require a brief (two-three pages maximum) summary of characters, plot and your intentions/inspiration, in that order; plus the opening five chapters or so; and if you have a website, huge Twitter following or are generally active in the SF community already we’d love to hear about that sort of thing too.
 Special note for literary agents: this really, actually does apply to submissions sent in by you too – include a synopsis!

 This pack should be emailed to us, either as Word or RTF text tiles, or at a push PDFs.
 Please don’t just send us a complete manuscript without any form of proposal.
 We never accept hardcopy manuscripts or proposals, and any sent to us will be discarded.